-It’s simple easy to make this Paleo Baking Powder Recipe.
+It’s simple and easy to make this Paleo baking powder recipe.
 I must admit that for a long time I thought Bob’s Red Mill baking powder was Paleo.
 I don’t know why I thought this.
 Clearly, if you read the label, it has corn starch – which is definitely not Paleo.
-So I searched and searched to buy Paleo baking powder so I could tell my readers what baking powder to buy.
+So I searched and searched to buy Paleo baking powder so I could tell my readers what kind to buy.

-But I can’t find any commercial Paleo baking powder available to purchase.
+But I can’t find any available to purchase.
 I think it’s because it’s #1 so easy to make yourself and #2 doesn’t last very long.
-In fact, most Paleo baking powder recipes say to only make enough for one day or to only store it for a few weeks.
+In fact, most Paleo recipes say to only make enough for one day or to only store it for a few weeks.

 Simple Easy Paleo Baking Powder Recipe

 - First off, please make sure your baking soda is Paleo friendly.

 - Whisk ingredients together.

 - Store in an airtight container if there is any remaining baking powder and use within a few weeks.
 It’s preferred to use immediately for best results.

 This paleo baking powder substitute is single-acting, not double-acting.
 Commercial double-acting baking powder reacts (releases gas) once when it’s mixed with liquid, and then again a second time when heated (such as during baking).
 Homemade baking powder only reacts at the first step, which means your baked goods can go flat if you don’t use the batter immediately.